nkoshimoto/genulens/README.md

 The code itself has been published as [Koshimoto & Ranc (2021), Zenodo.4784949](http://doi.org/10.5281/zenodo.4784949).
 Please cite the papers if you find this code useful in your research.

-Data values of files in input\_files/ directory mostly come from other people's studies.
-See the header of each file for references.
-Please cite those references as well if they are specially relevant to your work.

 The copyright of an included supplementary code, "option.cpp", belongs to Ian A. Bond and Takahiro Sumi.